 Victorian and turn-of-the-century ghost stories have a particular attraction: They need no contrivances to create places that are lonely and old, a place where bad things are kept hushed up instead of dealt with.
 From the first line, you’re put in a world with no electricity to banish darkness and no 911 to call if the darkness becomes more than you can handle.

 Scottish novelist Margaret Oliphant was a prolific writer; after publishing her first novel in 1849, she went on to pen everything from travelogues to historical fiction to literary criticism—and a few ghost stories, too.
-In “The Open Door,” published in the early 1880s, the young son of the narrator begins raving about an unbearable noise he hears at night outside their Victorian country mansion, everyone thinks the boy is going mad.
-Except his father, who believes his boy is neither crazy nor lying.
-Lying in wait at night, he too hears the noise, the most soul-wrenching piteous crying he’s ever heard.
+In “The Open Door,” published in the early 1880s, the young son of the narrator begins raving about an unbearable noise he hears at night outside their Victorian country mansion.
+Everyone thinks the boy is going mad—except his father, who believes his boy is neither crazy nor lying.
+At night, he too hears the noise, the most soul-wrenching piteous crying he’s ever heard.
 It’s coming from the abandoned ruins of the old servant’s quarters.
 It isn’t easy to recruit friends and servants to track down the source of the horrible noise, but if he’s to save his son from “brain-fever,” he must uncover the secret of the abandoned cottage.
 Oliphant dedicated the story to the mother of her publisher, William Blackwood III; the Blackwood family home served as inspiration for the home in “The Open Door.”

-"The Cold Hand," wherein an overnight guest is tormented in his bed by the specter of, well, a cold hand, is the first story in a different sort of ghost story collection.
-The compilation of tales in this particular book Ghost Stories: Collected with a Particular View to Counteract the Vulgar Belief in Ghosts and Apparitions are intended to disprove the existence of ghosts.
-Its compiler, Mr. Darley, does so by presenting mystery stories for which the most exciting solution is “ghost,” but in actuality is something easily explained.
+The 1846 story “The Cold Hand”—wherein an overnight guest is tormented in his bed by the specter of, well, a cold hand—is the first story in a different sort of ghost story collection.
+The compilation of tales in Ghost Stories: Collected with a Particular View to Counteract the Vulgar Belief in Ghosts and Apparitions are intended to disprove the existence of ghosts.
+Its compiler, Felix Octavius Carr Darley, does so by presenting mystery stories for which the most exciting solution is “ghost,” but in actuality is something easily explained.
 These tales have less style than Sherlock Holmes stories, but the same idea of illuminating the impossible so that whatever remains must be the truth.

-Elizabeth Gaskell, well known enough in her day to simply go by “Mrs. Gaskell,” could spin a mean ghost story.
+Elizabeth Gaskell—well known enough in her day to simply go by “Mrs. Gaskell”—could spin a mean ghost story.
 Charles Dickens thought so, anyway.
 He mentored her and published her often in his journal Household Words.
-“The Old Nurse’s Story" features a sweet little orphan girl, Rosamund, that the Old Nurse devoted her own youth to caring for.
-She accompanied the child when she became a ward of elderly relatives, and took up residence in a grand but lonely mansion.
-Life was settling nicely for the nurse and her sweet charge ... until a tiny ghost-child began banging on the windows, leading little Rosamund up into freezing hills behind the estate.
+“The Old Nurse’s Story” from 1852 features a sweet little orphan girl, Rosamund, that the Old Nurse devoted her own youth to caring for.
+She accompanies the child when she becomes a ward of elderly relatives, and takes up residence in a grand but lonely mansion.
+Life is settling nicely for the nurse and her sweet charge ... until a tiny ghost-child begins banging on the windows, leading little Rosamund up into freezing hills behind the estate.
 It seems the sins of the elderly relatives are demanding atonement in the form of the youngest member of the family.

 Saki was the pen name of Scottish writer Hector Hugo Munro, who specialized in wit and satire.
-“The Open Window" is a quick delve into the style that made him popular.
-It concerns a man who has gone to the country-side to deal with his many minor ailments, particularly his nerves.
+“The Open Window,” published in 1914, is a quick dive into the style that made him popular.
+It concerns a man who has gone to the countryside to deal with his many minor ailments, particularly his nerves.
 While there he visits friends of a relative, mostly to have someone to talk to about his many afflictions.
 It is on one of these visits he learns of the tragedy that took place out on the bogs, a desperate widow’s delusion, and how formidable teenage girls can be.